-- (a) Disputes Between Members, or Employment Disputes Between or Among Member Firms and Associated Persons Relating Exclusively To Employment Contracts, Promissory Notes, or Receipt of Commissions - (1) If the panel consists of one arbitrator, the Director will appoint the highest-ranked available arbitrator from the combined non-public chairperson list. - (2) If the panel consists of three arbitrators, the Director will appoint a three-arbitrator panel consisting of: - The 2 highest-ranked available arbitrators from the combined non-public arbitrator list; and - The highest-ranked available arbitrator from the combined non-public chairperson list, who will serve as chairperson of the panel.
+(a) If the panel consists of one arbitrator, the Director will appoint the highestranked available arbitrator from the combined chairperson list.

+(b) If the panel consists of three arbitrators, the Director will appoint:

+- The highest-ranked available non-public arbitrator from the combined non-public arbitrator list; - The highest-ranked available public arbitrator from the combined public arbitrator list, and - The highest-ranked available public arbitrator from the combined chairperson list, who will serve as chairperson of the panel.